 The Best Beaches Near Military Towns

-Beautiful beaches are found everywhere in the U.S., but the best beaches are the ones closest to home for a quick day or overnight trip, especially during PCS season.
-Thankfully, the military has some pretty convenient locations to take advantage of the shoreline and all the activities coastal life has to offer.
+You can find beautiful beaches around the entire U.S. coastline, but the best beaches are the ones closest to home.
+A quick day outing or overnight trip, especially during PCS season, can do wonders for morale.
+Thankfully, the military has convenient beach property to take advantage of the shoreline and coastal life activities.

-One of the extra bonuses of many of these military beach town destinations is their proximity to one another.
-For example, Dover AFB residents can check out nearby Wildwood in New Jersey or Hampton Roads dwellers can head upstate to Maryland or down south to the Outer Banks of North Carolina.
+Many military beach town destinations have a bonus—their location near one another.
+For example, Dover AFB residents can check out nearby Wildwood in New Jersey.
+Or, Hampton Roads, Virginia, dwellers can head upstate to Maryland or down south to the Outer Banks of North Carolina.

-These popular military installations make it easy to travel and take advantage of easy, breezy days on a beach close to home.
+Check out these popular military installations to take advantage of easy, breezy days on a beach close to home.

 On the East Coast, Delaware might not be the first state that comes to mind for beach vacations, but those stationed at Dover AFB have access to several well-known and picturesque beaches.